caramelWaffle/caramelWaffle-Springboot-Microservice-bootcamp/README.md

       - networks
       - driver: "bridge" allows microservice can communicate with each other
     - Running all microservices containers using `docker compose up`

+---
+### Chapter 3: Configuration management in microservices

+- Read configuration on application.yml using @Value annotation